 Simply entitled Awe, the article goes on to encourage “the feeling”… where and how we experience it, and why it might actually be the “secret to good health and happiness.”
 You don’t need the latest cell phone, Fitbit or self-driving car to capture the bliss associated with Awe.
 Better yet… unplug your devices, step outside your door and explore and appreciate firsthand the beauty and wonders of nature, the miracle of Planet Earth and vastness of our universe, or the sublime achievement of great art, architecture, literature and music…and share those awesome experiences with friends and family.

 Awe was definitely on my radar when I previewed Emmy Award-winning filmmaker Ann Johnson Prum’s new documentary, Super Hummingbirds.
 The hour-long film, her second about these dazzling, tiny creatures, launches the 35th season of Nature, a PBS series honored with more than 700 awards to date.
 Even if you’re not an avian aficionado, I encourage you to take a step outside your comfort zone and catch the premiere of Nature: Super Hummingbirds on PBS tonight, Wednesday, October 12, 2016 (8:00-9:00 p.m.
 ET).
-Check local listings for air times and repeat broadcasts in your region.
-Or stream it online for a limited time via http://pbs.org/nature
+Check local listings for air times and repeat broadcasts in your region, http://www.pbs.org/nature for online streaming and http://ShopPBS.org for DVD and Blu-Ray availability.

 If you live in the Americas and have a flower garden or have passed through one at some point in your life, you’ve possibly met up with one or two hummers.
 However, they move so fast and are so small (the world’s smallest birds!), chances are you were unaware of their presence.
 That is unless you’ve mounted a specially designed hummer feeder outside your window.